 The structure, governance and management section includes a reference to related party transactions and discusses how conflicts of interest are managed and discloses how the pay of senior managers is set.
-The approach to setting key management pay is intended to be solely illustrative and is not to be taken as a pay norm or a pay benchmark set for regulatory purposes by the Scottish Charity Regulator.
+The approach to setting key management pay is intended to be solely illustrative and is not to be taken as a pay norm or a pay benchmark set for regulatory purposes by the Charity Commission for England and Wales.
+The Institute of Chartered Secretaries and Administrators (ICSA) best practice guide 'Charity Trustees Guide', 3rd edition (available from ICSA from £24.95) is also cited.

 A statement of trustees' responsibilities in relation to the financial statements has also been included in accordance with FRC audit standards (ISA 700).
-This statement (see appendix 4 to Audit Practice Note 11, March 2012) however is not a requirement of the Charities SORP (FRSSE).
+This statement (see appendix 4 to Audit Practice Note 11, March 2012) is not a requirement of the Charities SORP (FRSSE).